Eppo-exp/eppo-docs/README.md

 # Deploying

 Deploy happens automatically when changes are pushed to `main`.
-Netlity monitors the repository and publishes them to https://docs.geteppo.com
+Netlify monitors the repository and publishes them to https://docs.geteppo.com